kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-workload/apix-04-03-expose-workloads-multiple-namespaces.md

     </details>
   </div>

+## Expose and access your workloads in multiple Namespaces

-4. Expose the HttpBin and Function services in their respective Namespaces by creating an APIRule CR in its own Namespace.
+1. Expose the HttpBin and Function services in their respective Namespaces by creating an APIRule CR in its own Namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -